An adjusted payoff-based procedure for normal form games: Logit rule

-and it is straightforward from \eqref{jugo} that $\overline \mu$ is an eigenvalue of the matrix $J^\beta$ if $\mu= (1+\overline \mu)/\beta$ is an eigenvalue of $\overline J$.
+and it is straightforward from \eqref{jugo} that $\overline \mu$ is an eigenvalue of the matrix $J_\beta$ if $\mu= (1+\overline \mu)/\beta$ is an eigenvalue of $\overline J$.
 Then $\overline \mu =\beta \mu -1$ whose real part is strictly positive for a sufficiently large $\beta$. \end{proof} \begin{proposition} There exists $\beta>0$ large enough and at least one rest point $(\overline x, \sigma(\overline x)) \in X \times \Delta$ of \eqref{dincont} such that,

 \end{proposition} \begin{proof} We can directly apply Brandi\`ere and Duflo~\cite[Theorem~1]{bd96}.
-The hypotheses of the theorem concerning the continuous dynamics and the step-size of the discrete process \eqref{APD} are immediately satisfied.
-The only condition that deserves attention is the one referred to the excitation of the noise on a repulsive direction at $(\overline x, \sigma(\overline x))$.
+The hypotheses of the theorem concerning the continuous dynamics and the step size of the discrete process \eqref{APD} are immediately satisfied.
+The only condition that needs to be verified if how powerfully the noise is projected in a repulsive direction at $(\overline x, \sigma(\overline x))$.
 Explicitly, it is sufficient to prove that

-since the noise term $\epsilon_n=(U_n,M_n)$ is almost surely bounded.
-Here the upper-script $pr$ stands for the projection onto the repulsive subspace spanned by the eigenvectors associated to the eigenvalues with positive real part.